FAQ

 But from a user's perspective, complexity has a real cost.
 Every additional feature is another menu, another screen, another thing to learn.
 When the primary job is to track your fieldwork hours accurately and stay compliant, everything else is noise.
 A trainee logging hours after a long day does not want to navigate through a platform that is also trying to be their study tool, their scheduler, and their continuing education tracker.

 ABA Fieldwork Tracker is built on the belief that a fieldwork tracker should be excellent at tracking fieldwork.
-That means the best hour entry form, the clearest compliance dashboard, and the most useful reports.
+That means an hour entry form, compliance dashboard, and reports designed around the BACB rules.
 Not the longest feature list.

 Why does ABA Fieldwork Tracker not have every feature other apps have?